ZupIT/ritchie-formulas/README.md

 **Step 3.** Create a new formula, using the forked repository as a Ritchie
 workspace: **`rit create formula`**
-If you need help check out [**how to create formulas on Ritchie**](https://docs.ritchiecli.io/getting-started/creating-formulas) on documentation.
+If you need help check out [**how to create formulas on Ritchie**](https://docs.ritchiecli.io/getting-started/creating-formulas) on our documentation.

 **Step 4.** Build and use the new formula: **`rit build formula`** or use **--watch** to keep observing changes on formula code live: **`rit build formula --watch`**